ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 > "As my colleague tried to tell you earlier, the behavior of sub-process or multi-threading is highly dependant on the hardware actually running the job."
 >
-> "The optimization you did locally, does not work on the kubernetes cluster running your job because the hardware is fundamentally different from your machine."
+> "The optimization you did locally, does not work on the kubernetes cluster running your job because the hardware is fundamentally different from the one on your machine."

 I'm stepping out from my cave, craving for blood and violence...